GrinonBarrett/Taksidos/Core Rules/2=Combat/2=Attacking.md

 Creatures that do not wear armor will include an Attack Against Creature table which details what attak roll is required for each type of attack.

 ##### Critical Hits
 If an attack roll would be at least one and a half times the opponents defense, the attack is considered a critical hit.
-The weapon (or other source of attack) will determine exactly what occurs with a critical hit, as outlined in the Wounds and Critical Hits section.
+The weapon (or other type of attack) will determine exactly what occurs with a critical hit, as outlined in the Wounds and Critical Hits section.

 ##### Handedness of Attack
 All attacks are presumed to be made using the primary hand.
-A character using their offhand gets a -1 to their attack if using their off hand.
+A character using their offhand gets a -1 to their attack.
 If a character has a weapon in both hands, they may choose to perform a standard attack with their main hand and an additional attack using their offhand simultaneously, but suffer an additional -2 penalty to their offhand attack.
 Ranged attacks involving an off-hand suffer an additional -1 penalty.

 ##### Ranged Attacks